 Mission.
-His philosophy is to make a transformative positive difference in biomedical science and wider communities both through innovative research and via novel, risky approaches to local and global educational outreach.
+His philosophy is to make a transformative positive difference in biomedical science and wider communities both through innovative research and via novel approaches to local and global educational outreach.

 His research interests are primarily focused on the epigenomics of cancer and stem cells with a particular interest in pediatric tumors and especially childhood brain tumors (see Knoepfler Lab page here).

 Knoepfler is a Professor at UC Davis School of Medicine in the Department of Cell Biology and Human Anatomy (see Departmental Page here).